nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “I treat patching as a **continuous risk-reduction strategy**.
 Using tools like Qualys or Ansible, I automate vulnerability detection, prioritize critical CVEs, and patch in structured phases — testing first and verifying post-deployment.”

----

-✅ Ready for **Q24: How Do You Secure a Linux Server?**
-This next answer will showcase your system hardening and DevSecOps readiness — perfect for technical interviews.

-Perfect, Nitin!
-Let’s now go deep into Linux server security — one of the most **commonly asked and practical** topics in cybersecurity interviews.

----

 ### ❓ **Q24.
 How Do You Secure a Linux Server?**